-As a part of the planning process, the resource identification and the funding are the crucial elements.
+As a part of the planning process, resource identification and funding are the crucial elements.
 These can include the equipment, software system, infrastructure, etc. There are many models which identify the data gathering and analysis as an underutilized element.

 The “golden thread “which runs through the complete practice of change management is the communication process.
 To identify, plan, onboard, execute good change management plan is all dependent on good communication.